Pocketzen/cse15l-lab-reports/lab3/report.md

-# Lab 3 Report
+# Lab Report 3
 ## Allen Vu

 ---
 ## Part 1 - Bugs
-* `One of the bugs from Week 4's lab:` ArrayExamples.java and ArrayTests.java
+* One of the bugs from Week 4's lab: ArrayExamples.java and ArrayTests.java
-* `A failure-inducing input for the buggy program, as a JUnit test and any associated code`
+* A failure-inducing input for the buggy program, as a JUnit test and any associated code:
 ```
 public class ArrayTests {
 	@Test